neXenio/Feedback-Kiosk/Server/README.md

 Options can be nested to create followup questions.

 The `analyticsId` should be a [Google Analytics tracking ID](https://support.google.com/analytics/thread/13109681?hl=en) or `null`.

+The `completionMessage` can be set to configure a message that will be briefly displayed after completing the survey.
+Different options can have different completion messages.

 You can see the currently active configuration by sending a `GET` request to the `/config` endpoint.